The best substitutes for Basil in Pesto are Parsley, Oregano, Cilantro, Mint, and Sage.

 Cilantro is a versatile herb that can be used in a variety of dishes, from soups and stews to salads and salsas.

-Its fresh, slightly citrusy flavor is a perfect complement to many different ingredients.
+Its fresh, slightly citrusy flavor is a good match for many different ingredients.

 In addition to being delicious, cilantro is also packed with nutrients.